-Our Nurses, Social Workers and Community Liaison workers provide daily support and outreach to our members most at risk of “falling through the cracks” in the health system.
+Our Nurses, Social Workers, and Outreach Workers provide daily support and outreach to our members most at risk of “falling through the cracks” in the health system.

 Food and Nutrition Service

 Food instability is a challenge for our members on the DTES, especially for the members that are HIV positive.
-Supported by our Community Health Worker peers, our centre offers daily breakfast, snacks and a hot lunch for our members.
+Supported by our Community Health Worker peers, our Relational Care space offers daily breakfast, snacks, and a hot lunch for our members.

 Our health centre actively takes part in, and leads, collaborative, community-based research in order to improve the quality of care for our members.

 Education and Training

 The centre is a training site for the family practice residents within UBC’s Aboriginal Family Practice Residency program.
 The program looks to introduce residents to the unique strengths of Aboriginal people arising from their culture and community and any specific health challenges that may exist in the community.

-The DUDES Club’s facilitates a participant-led community for our male members wellness, which prioritizes supportive relationships, engagement in health care, and Indigenous world views.
+The DUDES Club facilitates a participant-led community for our male members’ wellness, which prioritizes supportive relationships, engagement in health care, and Indigenous world views.